 To be useful for planning purposes, counties need estimates of overall county costs associated with combinations of SWBMPs that are under consideration.
 For this purpose the unit cost estimate for each SWBMP in Table ES-1 needs to be multiplied by the number of acres a county is considering treating with that SWBMP (e.g., from MAST), and the results need to be summed for all SWBMPs being considered.
 It is important to note, however, that the cost of county projects within each SWBMP category may range higher and lower than the (average) planning level unit costs presented in this paper.
-This means that while the costs provided here are suitable for general planning purposes, they should not be used to judge the costs of all project options within any SWBMP category.
+This means that while the costs of all project options within any SWBMP category.
 Developing a cost-effective or "optimal" mix of county SWBMPs, and a budget strategy to pay for them, will require costing out specific project options within each SWBMP category.
 The spreadsheet programs that accompany this report should be useful as a standard framework for that more detailed cost analysis.